subirvarma/GeneralCognitics/_posts/ofdm.md

 ### The Discrete Fourier Transform

 The Fourier Transform works well enough for signals that are continous in time, but we live in a digital world, and the computers that we depend on can only process discrete numbers.
-In order to enable this, a continuous signal has to be discretized,
+In order to enable this, a continuous signal has to be discretized, before any further processing can be applied to it and furthermore the Fourier Transform has to take this into account.
+The next few figures go through the discretization process, and the resulting transform called the Discrete Fourier Transform or DFT.
+OFDM utilizes DFT in its design, hence the foucus on this.

 ![](https://subirvarma.github.io/GeneralCognitics/images/ofdm22a.png)